tasmota/docs/docs/Serial-to-TCP-Bridge.md

 ## Commands

 * `TCPBaudRate <x>`: sets the baudrate for serial (only 8N1 mode), min `1200`, max `115200` by 1200 increments.
 * `TCPStart <port>`: listens to port `<port>`.
 This features supports 2 parallel TCP connections, which can be useful if you need a terminal + a specific protocol (like XMODEM).
 The 3rd connection will disconnect an previous connection.
 The number of parallel connections is a compile-time option.
+Note that this can be accessed by *any* host on the network and may have security implications.
+* `TCPStart <port>,<ip address>`: listens to port `<port>`, but only allows connections from the provided IPv4 address.
+Any connections from a different host will be immediately closed.
-* `TCPStart 0` or `TCPStart`: shuts down the TCP server and disconnects any existing connection.
+* `TCPStart 0` or `TCPStart`: shuts down the TCP server and disconnects any existing connection(s).

-For security reasons, the TCP bridge is not started at boot, and requires an explicit TCPStart command (can be automated with Rules).
+For security reasons, the TCP bridge is not started at boot, and requires an explicit TCPStart command (this can be automated with Rules).

 ## Configuration